Rybus07/space-legends-data/README.md

 ## Description

 This project acquires and pre-processes comprehensive historical data on rocket launches using the Space Devs Launch Library 2 API.
-The team extracted over 7,300 launch records spanning from 1957 to the present with code found in the 01_Acquisition.ipynb, focusing on three main categories of data: rocket specifications, launch information, and mission parameters.
+The team extracted over 7,300 launch records spanning from 1957 to the present with code found in `01_Acquisition.ipynb`, focusing on three main categories of data: rocket specifications, launch information, and mission parameters.
 Each team member cleaned a specific subset of parameters, which were then merged into a unified dataset (with code found in the `Production Code` folder).
-The final dataset <mark>(add where this is located when we have it)</mark> is a TSV that includes information on launch vehicles, manufacturers, launch sites, mission types, orbits, and launch outcomes, ready for future analysis.
+The final dataset (`merged_data.tsv` within the `data/cleaned data` folder) is a TSV that includes information on launch vehicles, manufacturers, launch sites, mission types, orbits, and launch outcomes, ready for future analysis.
 The data dictionary <mark>(add where this is located when we have it)</mark> specifies more details about each column in the TSV.

 ## Distribution & Access